The Coral Coast for Foodies

 Coral Coast by Private Transfer

 Finally, the most luxurious way to get to your resort is via private transfer.
 You’ll experience the utmost convenience with your driver waiting for you on arrival at the Nadi International Airport.
-For instance, join the team from Pacific Destinations in their modern air-conditioned vehicles, or stop by ATMs or shops if you need to with Transific Tours.
 Prices for these services can be anywhere between FJ$120-$320 one way.
+Check out our recommendations in the Coral Coast Transport Guide.

 And there’s more!
 For car rentals, resort transfers and more, check out our 5 Ways to Get to the Coral Coast.